Gangsters Who Vanished And Were Never Found

 Renda had numerous run-ins with the law.
 The Globe and Mail reports that in 1972 he was convicted of arson, 2006 saw him arrested in a huge mob raid, and in 2008, he pleaded guilty to "two counts of possessing profits from organized crime."
 Things also started to go south for his mob family in general.
 A rival gang began fighting them for power, sending messages that included kidnapping Rizzuto's gangsters, who would later reappear safe and sound.

 That wasn't the case for Renda.
-On May 20, 2010, while he was on conditional release from jail, construction workers saw a black car with a removable siren on top pulled the gangster over.
+On May 20, 2010, while he was on conditional release from jail, construction workers saw a black car with a removable siren on top pull the gangster over.
 Two men posing as plainclothes police officers bundled him into their car.
 His wife discovered Renda's SUV abandoned with the keys still in the ignition.
 He was never seen again.
 The real police thought the hit might have been part of a vendetta dating back to the 1970s.
+Normally it takes seven years to declare someone dead when they vanish, but Global News says Renda's wife tried to get closure in 2013.
+The judge rejected her petition, saying there wasn't enough proof he'd been killed.

 Advertisement